-The first step is to find out if there has been a grant of Probate.
-This can be done by telephoning the Supreme Court of the Australian Capital Territory to enquire whether and application for Probate has been made and if so, whether Probate has been granted.
+If you wish to challenge a will in the ACT, the first step is to find out if there has been a grant of probate.
+This can be done by telephoning the Supreme Court to enquire whether an application for probate has been made and if so, whether probate has been granted.

-If you wish to prevent Probate being granted, you should consider filing a Probate caveat.
-Filing a Probate Caveat means that the Court will not grant Probate until:-
+If you wish to prevent probate being granted, you should consider filing a probate caveat.
+Filing a probate caveat means that the court will not grant probate until:

 - The parties agree to remove the caveat; or

-- An order is made by the Court.
+- An order is made by the court.

-The defendant will then file a Defence in Court which explains why the Will is invalid.
+The defendant will then file a defence in court which explains why the will is invalid.

-A Judge will ultimately review all of the evidence and decide the outcome of the proceedings.
+A judge will ultimately review all of the evidence and decide the outcome of the proceedings.